albusfangautonomy/control_notes/notes/system_id.md

 ---

 ### Key Points
+- While it is possible to capture the entire system with nonlinear dynamics, it is generally not recommended since there is no global stability guaratnee.
+- To better understand the system dynamics while accounting for non-linear dynamics, we generally use a **linear combination** of nonlinear regressors to model the bulk of the system, and use **non-linear combination** to capture the remaining nonlinear dynamics.
+    - A linear combination of nonlinear regressors is still linear.
 - Generalizes ARX by replacing the linear mapping with a **nonlinear function**. ie $$(y(t-1))^2 + \sqrt{u(t-1 )}$$
 - Captures complex, nonlinear system dynamics more accurately than ARX.
 - Commonly used in **machine learning–based system identification**.